Madan0310/devTinder/src/homework.md

 - Add timestamps to the userSchema
 - Add API level validation on Patch request and Signup post API
 - Data Sanitization - Add API validation for each field
+- Install Validator
+- Expore validator librabry functions and use of Validator functions for Password, email and photo url